reemehab/Sum-of-Convergent-Series/README.md

 processes
 - All processes (including master process) are doing their part of calculation
 - we are using Bcast and Reduce

+in the excel Sheet we are Calculating the runtime, speedup and efficiency for number of processes (2,4,8,16,64) making other input constant to be able to find the impact of changing number of processes.